scsm-ua/kirtan-guide-en/songs/ha-ha-bhaktivinoda-thakkura-guroh.md

     premāmbho-nidhi-vigrahasya bhavato
         māhātmya-sīmā na tat

 By writing many books and by multifarious methods recognised by the pure devotees, you have demonstrated the preaching of pure devotional service unto the Supreme Lord, for the benefit of the whole world.
-We have heard of similar achievements in previous times by stalwart scholars such as Śrī Rāmānuja and many other Āchāryas; but the glory of you—the very embodiment of the nectar of divine love—does not end (cannot be confined) here.
+We have heard of similar achievements in previous times by stalwart scholars such as Śrī Rāmānuja and many other Āchāryas; but the glory of you — the very embodiment of the nectar of divine love — does not end (cannot be confined) here.

 #### 7